 Attention and interest are scarce on the Web.
 So, when you have the attention of the Internet user taking the effort to visit your site, it’s important to provide them what they want fast, the safe route to conversion.
 Removing hurdles to that quest is one of the goals of conversion optimization.
-Take away frustrations and optimize the user experience.
+Take away frustrations and optimize the customer experience.

 Kissmetrics made an interesting infographic, showing eight reasons why people leave a website and adding tips to avoid it.
 We added a few more so you can have a better conversion rate by looking at what people want and…don’t want.